-In their last job market year, when looking for an academic or non-academic position, our students benefit from the advice of our placement officers and from training designed to prepare them to the international job market.
+In their last year of PhD, when looking for an academic or non-academic position, our students benefit from the advice of our placement officers and from training designed to prepare them to the international job market.

 Pre-defense and final defense